domsson/falcon/README.md

 The command is a string that tells the type and meaning of a message.
 The list of commands is subject to frequent change for the time being.

+Note to self: commands should be as system-agnostic as possible.
+For example, an elevator system might not have buttons in the cab, but a simple lever for "up" and "down".
+Also, there might be no doors on the cab and/or doorways at all.
+Hence, a command like `doors_closed` seems too specific, makes too many assumptions.
+Instead, something like `ready_for_departure` should work for pretty much any system.

 | command            | meaning                                         |
 |--------------------|-------------------------------------------------|
 | `ping`             | Scanning sim for components, request for `pong` |